shiddy/shiddy.github.io/source/posts/Setting_up_GPG_and_Hardware_Tokens.md

 brew install gnupg pinentry-mac ykman
 ```

-For Linux I am using a Debian based package manager, but I trust you are able to find these packages with your speicifc distro
+For Linux I am using a Debian based package manager, but I trust you are able to find these packages with your specific distro.

 ```b
 sudo apt install gpg scdaemon libccid pinentry yubikey-manager